Zarrar Shah: Aftermath

-Investigations of Shah's computer and email accounts revealed a list of 320 locations worldwide deemed as possible targets for terrorist attacks similar to the November 2008 strikes in Mumbai.
-Only 20 of the targets were locations within India.
-Analysts believed that the list was a statement of intent rather than a list of locations where LeT cells had been established and were ready to attack.
+Investigations of Shah's computer and email accounts revealed a list of 320 locations worldwide deemed as possible targets for terrorist attacks similar to the Mumbai attacks.
+Only 20 of the targets were locations in India.
+Analysts believed the list was a statement of intent rather than a list of locations where LeT cells were established and ready to attack.
+Shah was researching targets in Kashmir, Punjab, India, New Delhi, and Afghanistan, as well as United States Army bases in Germany and Canada.
+M. K. Narayanan, then the Indian National Security Advisor, asked American officials to provide Shah's list of potential targets.
+In 2014, the New York Times released a redacted National Security Agency document, which revealed Shah had researched multiple locations like the Gateway of India, other tourist sites, dams, power plants, and potential landing areas for the attackers' boats.